mercadopago/devsite-docs/guides/checkout-api-v2/how-to-integrate-3ds.en.md

 When the Challenge is completed, the payment status will be updated to `approved` if the authentication is successful, and `rejected` if it is not.
 In situations where authentication is not performed, the payment remains `pending`.
 This update is not immediate and may take a few moments.

-> NOTE
->
-> Important
->
-> When the Challenge is initiated, the user has about 5 minutes to complete it.
-If it is not completed, the bank will decline the transaction and Mercado Pago will consider the payment cancelled.
-While the user doesn't complete the Challenge, the payment will remain as `pending_challenge`.

 See the section below for more details on how to check the status of each transaction.